Ralrouqi/Anomaly-Behavior-Classify/README.md

 The scope of our project will focus on:
 Using training videos that are weakly labeled, where only the overall video is labeled as either normal or containing an anomaly, but the specific location of the anomaly within the video is not known.
-Implementing a ###multiple instance learning (MIL)### framework to process these weakly labeled videos.
+Implementing a **multiple instance learning (MIL)** framework to process these weakly labeled videos.
 Designing a deep learning model that can learn to identify and rank anomalous segments within a video.
 Ensuring the system can handle diverse and changing environments captured by surveillance cameras, reducing false alarm rates.

 # 🤖 Our Model

-We using a ###ResNeXt Bottleneck### pre-trained model combined with a ###custom classifier (Learner model)### to detects anomaly in videos.
+We using a **ResNeXt Bottleneck** pre-trained model combined with a **custom classifier (Learner model)** to detects anomaly in videos.
 ResNeXtBottleneck is pre-trained on UCF-Crime datasets , which allows it to learn rich feature representations.
 This pre-training helps the model extract meaningful features from new datasets with fewer training samples.
-Additionally, ###ResNeXt Bottleneck's### deep and wide architecture, which includes multiple paths for feature extraction, enables it to capture a variety of features at different levels of abstraction.
-This flexibility means the output features from ###ResNeXt Bottleneck### can be easily adapted to various downstream tasks without re-training the entire network. ###ResNeXt Bottleneck### has also demonstrated strong performance on various benchmarks, making it a reliable choice for feature extraction.
+Additionally, **ResNeXt Bottleneck's** deep and wide architecture, which includes multiple paths for feature extraction, enables it to capture a variety of features at different levels of abstraction.
+This flexibility means the output features from **ResNeXt Bottleneck** can be easily adapted to various downstream tasks without re-training the entire network. **ResNeXt Bottleneck** has also demonstrated strong performance on various benchmarks, making it a reliable choice for feature extraction.

-###The custom Learner model###, a simple feedforward neural network, takes the features extracted by ###ResNeXt Bottleneck### and performs the final classification.
+**The custom Learner model** a simple feedforward neural network, takes the features extracted by **ResNeXt Bottleneck** and performs the final classification.
 Its simplicity makes it easy to customize and tune for specific tasks.
 Including a dropout layer helps regularize the model, reducing the risk of overfitting, especially with limited data.
 By training only the Learner model and keeping the feature extractor frozen (or fine-tuning only the last few layers), we can achieve good performance with reduced computational resources and training time.
 This combination leverages the strengths of both models, providing an efficient solution for video anomaly detection.

 ###
 ![photo_2024-05-29_12-01-15](https://github.com/Ralrouqi/Anomaly-Behavior-Classify/assets/93721390/752d5a2d-43a0-4e53-b790-d70dee87d8f3)